-A UNESCO Global Geopark is an active laboratory where people can become engaged in science from the highest academic research level to the level of the curious visitor
+A UNESCO Global Geopark is an active laboratory where people can become engaged in science from the highest academic research level to the level of the curious visitor.

-Responsible Tourism
+Sustainable Tourism

-UNESCO Global Geoparks create infrastructure and activities to support visitor's access and interpretation of the Geological heritage as well as the development of sustainable tourism activities in the Geopark territory.
+UNESCO Global Geoparks create infrastructures and activities to support visitors' access to the interpretation of the Geological heritage as well as the development of sustainable tourism activities in the Geopark's territory.

-UNESCO Global Geoparks promote themselves as sustainable tourism destinations offering a diversity of guided field walks and nature tourism activities, authentic experience and local gastronomy.
+UNESCO Global Geoparks promote themselves as sustainable tourism destinations offering a diversity of guided field walks and nature tourism activities, authentic experiences and local gastronomy.

 The Global Geoparks

 Network became a gold

 partner of the World Tourism

 Organization (UNWTO) in 2017

 to support the celebration

 of the International Year

-of sustainable Tourism for
+of Sustainable Tourism for

-development.
+Development.